Rock Bottom

 Where Osmund Aetherton ends, and Captain Oak begins.

-There is no name for this island in the script.
+There is no name for this island.
 It doesn't need one.
-It is simply the place where the longboat drops Osmund and Olympia, and the place where the Narwhal sails away from and does not look back.
+It is simply the place where two people are put ashore, where the Narwhal sails away from, and where something begins that the rest of the crew doesn't know about yet.

-Edward Ross is also on this island, apparently, though how long he's been there and how he got there is unclear.
+Edward Ross is also here, apparently.
+How long he's been there is unclear.
 He kept his sword nowhere.
-He immediately tries to follow Oak.
-Oak does not question this for very long.

 🍺